Halo Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, this Halo line appears to be an above-average dry dog food.
+Based on its ingredients alone, Halo looks like an above-average dry dog food.

 And a fat-to-protein ratio of about 59%.

-When you consider the notable protein-boosting effect of the peas and pea protein, this looks like the profile of a kibble containing only a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried peas, dried chickpeas, soy protein concentrate and flaxseed, this looks like the profile of a dry dog food containing a notable amount of meat, excluding the Vegan recipe.

-Halo dry dog food is a plant-based kibble containing a moderate amount of chicken, salmon or lamb as its main sources of animal protein, thus earning the brand 4 stars.
+Halo is a grain-inclusive dry dog food using a notable amount of dried egg product as its main source of animal protein, thus earning the brand 4 stars.

 A Final Word